 If there is even the slightest possibility that your roof has sustained damage, please call Bold Brothers Roofing ASAP.
 It is your right to have a professional represent you during an inspection.
 We strongly encourage that you do not depend on insurance adjusters bid alone.
-The experts at Bold Brothers Roofing will provide you with a free inspection and further point out any or all hail damage to your roof.
+The experts at Bold Brothers Roofing will provide you with an inspection and further point out any or all hail damage to your roof.
 Whether you have big or small concerns, we will make sure to eliminate your worries during our inspection.
 If we do not find any damage to your roof, we hope that our knowledge and expertise have earned your future business.

 WILL YOUR INSURANCE RATES GO UP AFTER A ROOFING CLAIM?